envoyproxy/gateway/site/content/en/latest/tasks/operations/customize-envoyproxy.md

 ### Patching Service for EnvoyProxy

-For example, the following configuration will change the internal traffic policy for the `envoyproxy` service:
+For example, the following configuration will add an annotation for the `envoyproxy` service:

 {{< tabpane text=true >}}
 {{% tab header="Apply from stdin" %}}